MeeshX/Transcription.SDK.Client/README.md

 - A single service that allows you to use the speech services of all cloud providers
 - Always use the latest version of the providers' services
 - Easy switch.
 Switch providers by changing a simple string without affecting your business logic
+- Efficient audio handling: with a Voice Activity Detection (VAD) engine, all silence is removed making the transcription process faster and more cost-effective

 # MeeshX Transcription SDK